MV Derbyshire: Further investigation

 Work by sailor and author Craig B. Smith in 2007 confirmed prior forensic work by Faulkner in 1998 and determined that the Derbyshire was exposed to a hydrostatic pressure of a "static head" of water of about 20 m with a resultant static pressure of 201 kPa.
 This is in effect 20 m of seawater (possibly a super rogue wave) flowing over the vessel.
 The deck cargo hatches on the Derbyshire were determined to be the key point of failure when the rogue wave washed over the ship.
 The design of the hatches only allowed for a static pressure of less than 2 m of water or 17.1 kPa, meaning that the typhoon load on the hatches was more than ten times the design load.
-The forensic structural analysis of the wreck of the Derbyshire is now widely regarded as irrefutable.

 Fast-moving waves are now known to also exert extremely high dynamic pressure.
 It is known that plunging or breaking waves can cause short-lived impulse pressure spikes called "Gifle peaks".
 These can reach pressures of 200 kPa (or more) for milliseconds, which is sufficient pressure to lead to brittle fracture of mild steel.
 Evidence of failure by this mechanism was also found on the Derbyshire.
 Smith has documented scenarios where hydrodynamic pressure of up to 5650 kPa or over 500 metric tonnes per square metre could occur.

 Memorials

 A bronze plaque was placed on the wreckage as a memorial to those who were lost.
 On 21 September 1980, the Bibby Line vessel Cambridgeshire held a memorial service for Derbyshire in the area the vessel was lost.

 The 20th anniversary of the vessel's loss was marked by a memorial service in Liverpool, England, which was attended by Deputy Prime Minister John Prescott, himself a former merchant seaman.
 Ten years later a memorial service was held in the vessel's home port of Liverpool on the 30th anniversary of Derbyshire's loss.

 A permanent monument was dedicated on 15 September 2018 in the garden of the Church of Our Lady and Saint Nicholas, Liverpool.